srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ## In This Lab

-In this lab, you will complete the following activities:
+In this lab, you will begin by reviewing the lab prerequisites and you will run a script if needed to ensure that your Azure subscription includes the required resources.
+You will then create a new individual enrollment in DPS that uses Symmetric Key attestation and specifies an initial Device Twin State (telemetry rate) for the device.
+With the device enrollment saved, you will go back into the enrollment and get the auto-generated Primary and Secondary keys needed for device attestation.
+Next, you create a simulated device and verify that device connects successfully and that the initial device twin properties are applied as expected.
+To finish up, you complete a deprovisioning process that securely removes the device from your solution by both disenrolling and deregistering the device (from DPS and IoT hub respectively).
+The lab includes the following exercises:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
+* Verify Lab Prerequisites
-* Create a new Individual Enrollment in DPS
+* Create new individual enrollment (Symmetric keys) in DPS
-* Configure a Simulated Device
+* Configure Simulated Device
 * Test the Simulated Device
 * Deprovision the Device